 General Operating Support Grants

-General operating support grants may be used to cover day-to-day activities or ongoing expenses such as administrative salaries, utilities, office supplies, technology maintenance, etc., as well as for project costs, capital, technology purchases, and professional development.
-(See recent general operating support grants.)
+General operating support grants may used to cover day-to-day activities or ongoing expenses such as administrative salaries, utilities, office supplies, technology maintenance, etc., as well as for project costs, capital, technology purchases, and professional development.
+Search grants including General Operating Support grants»

 To be eligible to apply for a general operating support grant, an organization must: